Give TDD a chance

 Tests > docs > gestalt > nothing

 Why and wherefore comes this chaos?
 In my experience, it is because much of this business process "lives" in a distributed way, scattered amongst multiple hominid craniums.
 Knowledge is transferred orally or at best, copy-pasted from email to email.
-Often, a Newb will walk into the madness and observe, rightly, that because there documentation exists in 15 separate places, and that if they just put all the data in one place, the confusion would subside.
-The Newb exerts great effort to realize this idea and now there are 16 places where the docs might me.
+Often, a newbie will walk into the madness and observe, rightly, that because documentation exists in 15 separate places, and that if they just put all the data in one place, the confusion would subside.
+The newbie exerts great effort to realize this idea and now there are 16 places where the docs might be.

 What, then, is the cure?
 The cure is Test Driven Development.